 One could even say that the hidden meaning of La Catrina is that in the end, in death, we are all equal, regardless of class or social standing.
 A true post-mortem communism if you ask me.

-5 Things You Did Not Know About Dia De Muertos #05: Worldwide, it is Mexico’s Most Famous Celebration
+Worldwide, Dia de Muertos is Mexico’s Most Famous Celebration

 Dia De Los Muertes is a very interesting holiday in its own right, and everyone always has a great time in its fiestas.
 But the international community has different interests, which aren’t always as fun as the festival itself.